Pallavi-Sinha-12/bitefix/README.md

 ## Feedback 📣

-If you liked the project support it by giving a star :star:
+'bitefix' library is just a small step towards making the error-fixing process more efficient using the capabilities of Large Language Models.
+We have to go a long way to make this better.

-Feel free to send me feedback at pallavisinha95829@gmail.com.
+Feel free to send me feedback at dataaienthusiast128@gmail.com.
 Let me know if you have any suggestions on how to make this project better.

+If you liked the project support it by giving a star :star: to this repo.

 ## 🔗 Contact 📞
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/pallavi-sinha-09540917b/)[![GitHub](https://img.shields.io/badge/GitHub-555555?style=for-the-badge&logo=github&logoColor=white&)](https://github.com/Pallavi-Sinha-12)